 Italian-Swiss flutist Livia Schweizer (b.1994) is a flutist, improviser and teacher based in Helsinki.

-Since moving to Helsinki Livia has been a very active freelancer, proving upon different occasions to be a very versatile musician who loves to engage with different kinds of repertoire and to perform in different musical contexts.
-Livia is very passionate about contemporary music and had the opportunity to take part in several contemporary and experimental musical projects with the Nyky-ensemble, Korvat Auki, the UMUU-ensemble, Eloa ry, Tampering and has performed in festivals such as the Flow Festival, Helsingin Juhlaviikot, the UNM Festival, Tulkinnanvaraista, Luosto Soi and Musica Nova.
+Since moving to Helsinki Livia has been a very active freelancer, she has performed as soloist and in chamber music for festivals such as the Flow Festival, Helsingin Juhlaviikot, the UNM Festival, Tulkinnanvaraista, Luosto Soi and Musica Nova, proving upon different occasions to be a very versatile musician who loves to engage with different kinds of repertoire and to perform in different musical contexts.
+Her passion towards contemporary and experimental music brought her to be part in several projects with the Nyky-ensemble, Avanti!, Korvat Auki, the UMUU-ensemble, Eloa ry and Tampering, and in 2021 she became member of the Earth Ears Ensemble, an ensemble focused on contemporary music from lesser heard voices.

 In the Spring of 2019 Livia studied as an exchange student at the University of Southern California in Jim Walker’s flute class and in 2021 she got her master’s degree in flute and music pedagogy at the Sibelius Academy (University of the Arts), with minors in early music and contemporary music.
 Her flute teachers in Finland have been Mikael Helasvuo and Hanna Kinnunen, and Jari Puhakka for the baroque flute.

 While being a freelancer Livia is also a flute and music teacher for the International School of Music Finland in Helsinki since 2019.
 She has experience teaching flute to beginners, teenagers and adults and she also teaches music to play-school aged children from 1 to 6 years old.
 Inspired by the work with very young children she wrote her pedagogy master thesis on the theme of “Expanding Musical Creativity through Playfulness”.